Mel Lastman: Post-amalgamation Toronto mayor

-Controversy
+Controversies

 In 1993, Lastman saw Bill Clinton impersonator Tim Watters on television, and shortly afterwards contacted him and arranged for a commercial to be shot.
 The commercial featured Watters dressed as Clinton delivering the classic Nooobody! line.
 While merely a mildly amusing commercial to most of the viewing public, Lastman's move attracted attention, as he soon received a letter from the White House requesting that he "cease and desist all unauthorized use of the likeness of the President of the United States of America in advertising of commercial services and products".
 Lastman refused to stop airing the commercials, and even produced several more, featuring both Watters and Hillary Clinton impersonator Elaine Kouba.
 "Last time I checked," Lastman quipped, "this was Canada, not the 51st state."

 After his wife Marilyn was caught shoplifting from an Eaton's store in Toronto, he threatened to kill CITY-TV reporter Adam Vaughan unless he stopped reporting on his family.

 In June 2001, shortly before leaving for Mombasa, Kenya to support Toronto's bid for the 2008 Summer Olympics, he jokingly said to a reporter "What the hell do I want to go to a place like Mombasa?...
 I'm sort of scared about going out there, but the wife is really nervous.
 I just see myself in a pot of boiling water with all these natives dancing around me."
 The remarks sparked a firestorm of controversy, with much speculation that they would offend African IOC members and endanger Toronto's bid.
 Lastman apologized profusely for those remarks.
-IOC Vice-President Dick Pound later stated that the comments did not affect the outcome of the bid.
+IOC Vice-president Dick Pound later stated that the comments did not affect the outcome of the bid.

 In January 2002, Lastman was ridiculed for hugging and shaking hands with members of the Hells Angels motorcycle gang when they held a convention in Toronto.
-Lastman later claimed that he didn't know that the Hells Angels were involved in selling illegal drugs.
+Lastman later claimed that he did not know that the Hells Angels were involved in selling illegal drugs.

-During the 2003 SARS (Severe Acute Respiratory Syndrome) crisis, Lastman did an interview on CNN.
-When he was asked what the World Health Organization was doing about the crisis, Lastman replied "They don't know what they're talking about.
+During the 2003 SARS outbreak, Lastman did an interview on CNN.
+When asked about what the World Health Organization was doing about the outbreak, Lastman replied, "They don't know what they're talking about.
 I don't know who this group is.
 I've never heard of them before."